GET DIRECTV

 Here’s your guide to catching all of the NHL playoffs action, plus a look at how the field of contenders is shaping up.

-You can catch every post-ringing, glove-slinging, slap-shooting moment of the NHL Stanley Cup Playoffs on DIRECTV on the following networks:
+You can catch every post-ringing, glove-slinging, board-crashing moment of the NHL Stanley Cup Playoffs on DIRECTV on the following networks:

 So, which teams are expected to make the playoffs this season?
 And which team is expected to go all the way to bring the Stanley Cup home?